mothomas/AzureProvisioning/doc/Installation.md

  conf.toml file will be generated and copied to application servers by script based on input variable (currently port 3000 is hard coded as app port but can be changed to a variable based port.

- There is a fair chance of ansible script not running on both VMs, This is a random behaviour. in this case a rerun of only ansible script is enough use command ansible-playbook deploy_ui_app.yaml --list-tags and use tags to re-run play books if required.
+ if ansible rerun required
+  use command
+   ansible-playbook deploy_ui_app.yaml --list-tags
+   and use tags to re-run required playbook.

  ### Multiple option in deployment script
   I have added multiple option in ,.build-n-deploy.sh